 Pancakes, real maple syrup, two local pork sausage patties (per person), applesauce, and beverages (juice, coffee, tea, hot chocolate)

-New for 2016: Take the bus to Maple Harvest Festival and get a discount on your tickets!
+There may be an opportunity to take the bus to Maple Harvest Festival and get a discount on your tickets!
 Check back closer to the Festival for more information.

 Parking is limited at the main building and fills up rather quickly.
 To avoid waiting in long parking lines, please consider heading to our additional parking area at Stone Valley Recreation Area, a short (ten minute) walk across the boardwalk with a view of Lake Perez.

 As you drive into Shaver’s Creek on Red Rose Road, follow the signs for “Additional Parking.”
 After you park, follow the trail signs to Shaver’s Creek.